RameshGhk/Cucumber_Test_Automation_Framework/README.md

 SO we have to share the Test Context / Scenario Context / Test State with all the Step Definitions file.
 This is why Cucumber supports several Dependency Injection (DI) Containers – it simply tells a DI container to instantiate your step definition classes and wire them up correctly.
 One of the supported DI containers is PicoContainer.

 # Reports
+### Console Output which is more readable
 ![console](https://user-images.githubusercontent.com/26390297/36722875-082382de-1baf-11e8-8fa0-87852916fe89.jpg)
+### HTML Report which gives clear details on each and every step of scenario
 ![htmlreport](https://user-images.githubusercontent.com/26390297/36722899-19a06b8a-1baf-11e8-9c59-ba750edde3e8.jpg)